travis-ci/docs-travis-ci-com/user/browserstack.md

       browserstack: "Your BrowserStack username"
       access_key:
         secure: "The secure string output of `travis encrypt`"
-      proxy_host: "Proxy server host"
+      proxyHost: "Proxy server host"
-      proxy_port: "Proxy server port"
+      proxyPort: "Proxy server port"
-      proxy_user: "User to use when accessing proxy server"
+      proxyUser: "User to use when accessing proxy server"
-      proxy_pass: "Password to use when accessing proxy server"
+      proxyPass: "Password to use when accessing proxy server"

 ### More Options